-Brotherly Love: Younger Sascha Beats Mischa In All-Zverev Battle
+Brotherly Love: When Sascha Beat Mischa In All-Zverev Battle

-It took 539 tour-level main draw matches for brothers Alexander Zverev and Mischa Zverev to finally meet on the ATP World Tour.
-So when the brothers posed for a picture after the coin flip, the emotions of the moment truly set in.
+It took 539 tour-level main draw matches for brothers Alexander Zverev and Mischa Zverev to finally meet on the ATP Tour.
+So when the brothers posed for a picture after the coin flip at the 2018 Citi Open, the emotions of the moment truly set in.

 "We walked back, and the crowd was cheering, I almost had tears in my eyes," Mischa told Tennis Channel.
 "I was like, 'This feels so special.
 I wonder what my parents are thinking right now?'
 I needed a few seconds to actually bite my tongue and focus.
 To me, that was incredibly special."

-Once the match got going, it was ‘Sascha Zverev', as chair umpire Mohamed Fitouhi referred to him during the match, who beat his older brother 6-3, 7-5 to reach the quarter-finals of the Citi Open in the first tour-level meeting between brothers since the 2016 Generali Open, where Gerald Melzer beat Jurgen Melzer.
+Once the match got going, it was ‘Sascha Zverev', as chair umpire Mohamed Fitouhi referred to him during the match, who beat his older brother 6-3, 7-5 to reach the quarter-finals in Washington, D.C. in the first tour-level meeting between brothers since the 2016 Generali Open, where Gerald Melzer beat Jurgen Melzer.

 The Zverev brothers had met on two previous occasions at the professional level — in qualifying of an ATP Challenger Tour event in Dallas six years ago and in qualifying of the 2014 Fayez Sarofim & Co.
 U.S. Men’s Clay Court Championship.
 But it was the 21-year-old Zverev who clinched their first FedEx ATP Head2Head meeting after one hour, 51 minutes.